wilcoxen-courses/e215-zipfile/README.md

 **E. Updating results.md**

-1. Edit the Markdown file `results.md` and replace the `TBD` placeholder with a short statement that uses the percentile information to describe electricity use briefly.
-Don't just say "X percentile is Y".
-Aim for something more like "half the time it is between X and Y" and so on.
+1. Edit the Markdown file `results.md` and replace the `TBD` placeholders with answers based on your percentile results.

 ### Submitting